 - Good Reason #6: You enjoy learning new things

 If one or more of these motivations above ring true to your feelings about blogging—then you should without a doubt give it a try to see if it’s right for you.

 On the other hand, there are also some reasons not to start a blog.
 If your goals, ambitions and motivations are misplaced from the start, then it’ll be extremely difficult for you to get enough traction with it to continue growing your audience over the coming months and years.

-If you primarily identify as having one of these below motivations , I’d reconsider whether or not a blog will actually be your best vehicle for achieving these goals:
+If you primarily identify as having one of these below motivations, it might be time to give up on your blog.
+I’d at least reconsider whether or not a blog will actually be your best vehicle for achieving these goals:

 - Bad Reason #1: You want to make money very fast

 - Bad Reason #2: You want to write (only) about your life

 - Bad Reason #3: You read a lot of blogs and it looks pretty fun

 - Bad Reason #4: You want to get free products and comped trips